vtquan/vtquan.github.io/_posts/2017-06-14-adding-a-new-page-pt2.md

   | NewCounter -> "#newcounter"
 ```

->Unlike the previous page where we added a page with no functionality.
-In the Elm architecture, and therefore Elmish, page actions are done through Message and Model.
-Messages are the the command telling the site what function to run.
+>In the previous post, we added a page with no functionality.
+To have the page do something in the Elm architecture, and therefore Elmish, we need to use Message and Model.
+Messages are the the command telling the site what functions to run.
 We can have different types of Messages to run different functions.
 Models are objects that contain the data that the page can use to either display or perform functions on.

 Since our new page have the same functionality of the Counter page.
 We can reuse the Message and Model from it.
 However, when we copy the files, we created a new Message and Model so let's use them.
 To use the new Message and Model, modify "src/Types.fs" from